-Sesame (Sesamum indicum L.) is one of the important oilseed crop utilised since ancient period (Yadav et al., 2022).
-It’s oil have lots of medicinal properties since, it is rich in oleic and linoleic acid, with higher amount of antioxidant, tocopherols and phenolics (Myint et al., 2020).
-Waterlogging in crop field due to sudden heavy rainfall cause significant yield loss.
-Waterlogged soil have less oxygen concentration because diffusion of O2, was 10000 times slower in waterlogged soil than in air, which leads to increase in anaerobic respiration (Bailey-Serres and Voesenek, 2008).
-O2 deﬁcit conditions also decrease the permealibity through membrane, increases root injury also causes the cell necrosis, leaf wilting, reduced growth, flower and fruit drops (Anee et al., 2019).
-Waterlogging also causes reduction in plant growth, leaf axils per plant, seed yield and net photosynthesis.
-Waterlogging for longer duration leads to metabolic shift in plants, more toward formation of anaerobic metabolites such as lactic acid, ethanol and aldehydes, there are also evidence of increase in reactive oxygen species like hydrogen peroxide was reported (Xu et al., 2005; Armstrong et al., 2019).
+Sesame (Sesamum indicum L.) is one of the important oilseed crops utilised since the ancient period (Yadav et al., 2022).
+It’s oil has lots of medicinal properties since it is rich in oleic and linoleic acid, with higher amounts of antioxidants, tocopherols and phenolics (Myint et al., 2020).
+Waterlogging in crop fields due to sudden heavy rainfall causes significant yield loss.
+Waterlogged soil has less oxygen concentration because the diffusion of O2 was 10000 times slower in waterlogged soil than in air, which leads to an increase in anaerobic respiration (Bailey-Serres and Voesenek, 2008).
+O2 deﬁcit conditions also decrease the permeability through the membrane, increase root injury, also cause cell necrosis, leaf wilting, reduced growth, and flower and fruit drops (Anee et al., 2019).
+Waterlogging also causes a reduction in plant growth, leaf axils per plant, seed yield and net photosynthesis.
+Waterlogging for longer duration leads to metabolic shift in plants, more toward formation of anaerobic metabolites such as lactic acid, ethanol and aldehydes.
+There is also evidence of an increase in reactive oxygen species, like hydrogen peroxide was reported (Xu et al., 2005; Armstrong et al., 2019).
 Sesame is sensitive to waterlogging stress and yield loss was recorded due to heavy rainfall in South East Asia during Kharif (Linh et al., 2021).
-It was reported that Sesame chlorophyll content, photosynthesis, growth, biomass, capsule number and yield reduced under waterlogging (Saha et al., 2016, Khan et al., 2021).
-Sesame cultivation on waterlogged soil, decreased the growth rate which leads to 90 % yield loss (Snowden et al., 1993).
-Plants under waterlogged condition also adapt morphologically through adventitious roots, formation of cuticle layer in hypodermis or epidermis and elongation of meristematic tissue (Hattori et al., 2009).
-Moreover, aerenchyma is developed in cortex of new and existing roots of some plant species, which is also thought to contribute to waterlogging tolerance (Arikado and Adachi, 1955; Armstrong et al., 1991).
-A major safe guarding mechanism against free radicals is provided by SOD, which catalyses the conversion of O2 to H2O2 then H2O2 is decomposed in the presence of catalase (CAT) and peroxidase (POD) (Bowler et al., 1992).
-In light of the above facts, the present experiment was proposed with objectives to study the effect of effect of prolong i.e. 48 hour waterlogging stress on morphology, root anatomy and antioxidants response in Sesame (Sesamum indicum L.) genotypes.
+It was reported that Sesame chlorophyll content, photosynthesis, growth, biomass, capsule number and yield reduced under waterlogging (Saha et al., 2016; Khan et al., 2021).
+Sesame cultivation on waterlogged soil decreased the growth rate, which leads to 90 % yield loss (Snowden et al., 1993).
+Plants under waterlogged conditions also adapt morphologically through adventitious roots, the formation of a cuticle layer in hypodermis or epidermis and elongation of meristematic tissue (Hattori et al., 2009).
+Moreover, aerenchyma is developed in the cortex of new and existing roots of some plant species, which is also thought to contribute to waterlogging tolerance (Arikado and Adachi, 1955; Armstrong et al., 1991).
+A major safe guarding mechanism against free radicals is provided by SOD, which catalyses the conversion of O2 to H2O2, then H2O2 is decomposed in the presence of catalase (CAT) and peroxidase (POD) (Bowler et al., 1992).
+In light of the above facts, the present experiment was proposed with the objectives to study the effect of prolonged i.e. 48 48-hour waterlogging stress, on morphology, root anatomy and antioxidant response in Sesame (Sesamum indicum L.) genotypes.

 MATERIALS AND METHODS